Self-Education/algorithm/note/Graph.md

 ## Tarjan Algorithm: find the bridge of the graph

-**basic idea: give the label/rank to each node when dfs, the rank should increase, there is a cycle if the rank goes down during dfs, we return when that occurs, and all nodes with higher ranks than the return value are part of cycle**
+**basic idea: give the label/rank to each node when dfs, the rank should increase, there is a cycle if the rank goes down during dfs ( since if there is no cycle, the min rank in the later path should be at least larger than the current node's rank) , and all nodes with lower ranks than the current node' rank  are part of cycle**

 ```java
 public List<List<Integer>> criticalConnections(int n, List<List<Integer>> connections) {